2024 Pre-Election Race Rankings

 What's at Stake

 DEMs have the majority in the United States Senate and have 51 seats of 100 total, with 0 open.
 DEMs must hold 2 seats to keep majority in the next election.
 In the United States Senate, there are 12 races within 3 points that are up for election in the next election.
-REPs have the majority in the United States House, with a DEM in the Presidency.
+REPs have the majority in the United States House, with a REP in the Presidency.

 Flip the States Fall 2024 Report